ROAS & Break-Even Calculator

 What is ROAS & Break-Even ROAS?

 Break-Even ROAS, however, is the hidden metric that professional marketers care about most.
 It is the exact percentage return you need to hit to cover both the cost of your advertising and the cost of goods sold (COGS).
-If your actual ROAS dips below your Break-Even ROAS, you are paying for the privilege of losing money on every sale.
+If your actual ROAS dips below your Break-Even ROAS, you are paying for the privilege of losing money on every sale — which is why sustained ad losses are the fastest path to a dangerous monthly burn rate.

 The Formulas Breakdown